spydann/Opay-Play-Store-Sentiment-Analysis/README.md

 - `Power BI`

 ## Opay App Review Analysis Dashboard

-### Overview
-This project involves scraping reviews from the Google Play Store for the Opay app, analyzing the data, and visualizing the insights using Power BI.

 ### Key Insights
 1. **Overall Sentiment**: The Opay app has a positive sentiment score of 85.53%, with an average rating of 4.28/5 from 258K reviews.